-The CSS Profile is a form that some colleges use to determine institutional financial aid.
-Used by almost 200 institutions nationwide, the CSS Profile asks more questions than the Free Application for Federal Student Aid (FAFSA) and can qualify students for aid packages funded by their college.
+The CSS Profile is a form some schools use to determine institutional financial aid.
+Used by around 200 institutions nationwide, the CSS Profile asks more questions than the Free Application for Federal Student Aid (FAFSA) and can qualify students for aid packages funded by their college.
 Here’s what you should know about this application before filling it out.

 What is the CSS Profile?

-The CSS Profile is an online application used to award institutional aid, grants and scholarships, while the FAFSA is used to award federal and state aid and grants.
-The CSS Profile is used only by specific colleges and universities.
-Because of this, students should always complete the FAFSA and fill out the CSS only if their college requires it.
+The CSS Profile is an online application used to award institutional aid, grants and scholarships.
+Because the CSS Profile is used by specific colleges and universities, students should fill out the CSS Profile only if their college requires it.

-Unlike the FAFSA, the CSS Profile doesn’t have a national deadline; the deadline to apply can vary from school to school.
+The CSS Profile doesn’t have a national deadline; the deadline to apply can vary from school to school.
 However, the CSS Profile does have an opening date: Oct.
 1 of each year.
-For the 2021-22 academic year, the opening date for the application was Oct.
-1, 2020.
+For the 2022-23 academic year, the opening date for the application was Oct.
+1, 2021.
 If you’re applying for financial aid at multiple schools, you can add the schools you’d like to send your application to on your online dashboard.

 The CSS Profile application is much lengthier and more detailed than the FAFSA.
 The application considers income streams, assets and expenses not included on the FAFSA, such as retirement accounts, life insurance plans, home equity on a family’s primary residence and income and assets held by a noncustodial parent in cases of divorce.